 Overall though, the choice of method will depend on the needs of the CAD design company and the intended recipient.

+As you have probably gathered, common issues that people have with the traditional methodologies mentioned, are speed of access and version control.
 Typically, this is adversely affected by either having to create and ship physical media, or by having to remotely access CAD files across a slow WAN or VPN, or at least, go and make a cup of tea, whilst waiting for the files to be downloaded to a local storage.
+From a business perspective, this is bad for productivity, as either way, users are having to wait longer than they should and unintended time might be necessary to merge drawings when a version conflict has been accidentally created.

 There is a better way to safely share CAD drawings between remotely situated teams of architects or customers, manufacturing sites, and so on.
 This is with the use of a modern distributed file system, such as that provided by Peer Global File Service or PeerGFS from Peer Software.